How to Calculate Leverage (Gearing) and Margin

 Obtaining this account will enable you to borrow money from the broker to trade currency lots with; the lots are worth $100,000.

-The amount of borrowing power your account gives you what is called "leverage", and is usually expressed as a ratio - a ratio of 100:1 means you can control resources worth 100 times your deposit.
+The amount of borrowing power your trading account gives you what's called "leverage", & is usually expressed as a ratio - a ratio of 100:1 leverage means you can control resources worth 100 times your deposit amount.

-What this means in Forex terms is that with 1% margin in your account you can control one standard lot/1 contract worth $100,000 with a $1,000 deposit.
+What it means in Forex terms is that with 1% margin in your account you can control one standard lot/1 contract worth $100,000 dollars with a $1,000 deposit.

-However, Trading this account increases both potential for profits as well as losses.
-In Forex you can never lose more than you invest, losses are limited to your deposits and usually brokers will close a transaction that extends beyond your deposit amount by executing a margin call.
+However, Trading this account increases both potential for making profits as well as losses.
+In you can never lose more than what you invest, losses are limited to your deposits and usually online brokers will close a trade position which extends beyond your deposit amount by executing a margin call.
 Traders must therefore try to keep their margin level above that required.
-By using money management rules and keeping your used leverage below 5:1, then as a trader can learn how to manage this.
+By using equity management principles & keeping your used leverage below 5:1, then as a trader can learn how to manage this.

 Update: in Forex you can lose more than you deposit with some brokers, that is why when opening an account you should look for a Negative Balance Protection Policy(NBP), this policy means you cannot lose more than you deposit.